What Hiring and Recruiting Trends Affect Recruiting Employees?

 However, when recruiters obtain such information directly, it may be hard to prove that only the job-relevant information was used in the hiring decision.

-As social media adoption continues to accelerate, this sourcing and screening challenge will be even bigger in coming years.
+As social media adoption continues to accelerate, this sourcing and screening challenge will be even bigger in the coming years.
 Prepare yourself by ensuring your protocols enable you to leverage the value of social media without the risk of discrimination and negligent hiring claims.

 Candidate-Driven Résumé Verification